yolile/ocds_releasePublisher_extension/README.md

-## Release Publisher Extension
+## Release Publishers Extension
 ### Description
 Includes the information about the publisher at release level for the cases in that a release-package or record-packages contains releases from different publishers.

+In a compileRelease could be more than one publisher, for that, the publishers field is an array

 ### Fields
-- release.publisher: Information to uniquely identify the publisher of this release.
+- release.publishers: Information to uniquely identify the publisher(s) of this release.

 ### Example